SpuzzSomchai/yt-revanced-nonroot/README.md

 Revanced Extended [confitxtg-rve.txt](config-rve.txt)

 # Note
-Only build once a time
+Only build once a time.
 Change source in [build-rv.sh](build-rv.sh) to build Revanced or Revanced Extended

 # Download MicroG from inotia00 source